-Concrete moisture test is conducted to examine the presence and quantity of moisture in concrete.
+Concrete moisture and vapor tests are conducted to examine the presence and quantity of moisture in concrete floors and slabs.
 This is because moisture in concrete cause several problems for instance, discoloration, interrupt polymerization of products, and lead to delamination of bonded coating systems.

-Therefore, it is required to check the presence of moisture in concrete and implement necessary measures to eliminate it or restrict its detrimental influence.
+Therefore, it is required to check the presence of moisture in concrete slabs and floors and implement necessary measures to eliminate it or restrict its detrimental influence.
 There are several methods which are used to measure moisture qualitatively and quantitatively.

-Plastic sheet test (ASTM D 4263) and calcium chloride test (ASTM F 1869) are used to measure concrete moisture.
+Plastic sheet test (ASTM D 4263) and calcium chloride test (ASTM F 1869) are used to measure concrete moisture and vapor.
 The former provides qualitative measure whereas the latter gives quantitative result.

 1. Plastic Sheet Test (ASTM D 4263)